-Jeroen Temperman is professor of international law and religion and deputy head of the department of international and European Union Law at Erasmus School of Law, Erasmus University Rotterdam.
+Jeroen Temperman is professor of international law and religion and head of the department of international and European Union Law at Erasmus School of Law, Erasmus University Rotterdam.
 He is the editor-in-chief of Religion & Human Rights.
 The Organization for Security and Cooperation in Europe has appointed him as a member of the OSCE Panel of Experts on Freedom of Religion or Belief.
 He is co-founder, together with colleagues from several Erasmus University faculties, of the Erasmus Institute for Public Knowledge (EIPK).

 His research is focused on freedom of religion or belief, the right to education, freedom of expression and extreme speech, religion–state relationships, and equality.
 He coordinates the inter-departmental research programme “Rethinking the Rule of Law in an Era of Globalisation, Privatisation, and Multiculturalisation”.